 Offline obfuscation, it need not internet connection when obfuscating the scripts.
-At this time, this is the only difference between Pyarmor Group and Pyarmor Pro.

 Refer to use Pyarmor License

 For the obfuscated scripts run in the customer's device, Pyarmor has no any limitations, it's totally controlled by users.
 Pyarmor only cares about build machine.